 Adding & Editing an Image in WordPress

-It all starts with adding images.
-The process is a straightforward one, especially once you get more and more familiar with the WordPress post editor.
-So let’s get started.
+The process of adding an image in WordPress is a straightforward one.
+It’s just a matter of getting more and more familiar with the WordPress post editor.

 From your post editor, go to Add Media.
 The button is shown in the picture to the left.
 You’ll find it near the top of the page just below where you enter the title of your post.